Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Numerical Results

 \section{Numerical Results}

 In this section, we present Monte Carlo simulation results that evince the performance improvements obtained by APs equipped with the proposed RULAs when compared to APs equipped with static ULAs.
 We keep the total number of antenna elements constant and study the trade-off between the number of APs and antenna elements per AP.
-The four different setups considered for the simulations are illustrated in Fig. \ref{setups}.
+The square coverage area\footnote{We opted to consider a square coverage area keeping in mind the shape of indoor industrial environments such as factory floors and warehouses.
+A square coverage area also facilitates the simulations, since it is simpler to uniformly distributed the APs this way.
+Moreover, we assuming circular or hexagonal areas should not lead to any relevant changes on the numerical results and conclusions.
+It should also be noted that in real-world scenarios, coverage areas can have irregular shapes.} with $l=50$~m and the four different setups of APs considered for the simulations are illustrated in Fig. \ref{setups}.